-Parts management technicians make sure the right parts are available in the right place at the right time.
-You have to like variety, be good at organizing things, be able to handle large volumes of information, and have good people and computer skills.
+Parts management technicians ensure that the right parts are available in the right place, at the right time.
+You’ll have to enjoy variety, be good at organizing things, be able to handle large volumes of information, as well as have good customer service and computer skills.

 The Parts Management Technician program at Saskatchewan Polytechnic provides the skills you need to work in wholesale distribution centres and in automotive, truck, agricultural, industrial equipment and recreational equipment dealerships.

 Saskatchewan Polytechnic's one-year Parts Management Technician certificate program is offered on campus in Regina and Saskatoon.
 The entire program is also offered online through distance learning.
 Combining classroom theory with practical assignments and labs, you’ll learn how to serve different customers, dispense parts and sell related goods.
 You’ll get practical training in: